chavarera/PythonScript/Basic/UserInput.md

 #this will accept user input and save it within name variable and print name.
 ```

-You can also ask user message :speech_balloon: In print statement and later ask user input function using **input()**
+You can also ask user message  In a print statement and later ask user input function using **input()**
 ```python
 username=input('Enter user name:')  #this will ask user on terminal on same line